Tom Gleisner

-Thomas Edmund Gleisner (born 24 October 1962) is an Australian comedian and producer.
+Thomas Edmund Gleisner (born 24 October 1962) is an Australian comedian and producer, writer and TV personality.
 Gleisner co-founded production company Working Dog Productions and currently hosts Network 10's Have You Been Paying Attention?.

 Early life and education

 Gleisner was educated at Xavier College in Melbourne, Australia.
 He attended the University of Melbourne in the 1980s, and graduated with a Bachelor of Arts and Bachelor of Laws in 1987.
 While he was a university student he began working with Santo Cilauro and Rob Sitch in the 1983 Law Revue Legal A.I.D.S.
 Gleisner wrote and performed in the 1985 Melbourne University Revue Too Cool for Sandals.

 Television, radio, and film

 Gleisner was credited as a writer on The D-Generation (1986–1987) but not as a regular performer.
 He did, however, appear on numerous occasions as a guest star (he featured more prominently in the second season), and on the album The Satanic Sketches.

 Gleisner went on to perform in the D-Gen's late-eighties Triple M radio show (and its spin-off album The Breakfast Tapes), and then starred in, and wrote for, ABC TV's The Late Show (1992–1993).
 His best-remembered performances in The Late Show included the newsreader of Late Show News, the co-host of Countdown Classics with Jane Kennedy and the interviewer of stuntman Rob Sitch in Shitscared, although he appeared in various other sketches (including a recurring role as brainless bush-traveller "Wallaby Jack").

 After The Late Show finished, Gleisner co-founded Working Dog Productions, along with Santo Cilauro, Jane Kennedy and Rob Sitch.
 Their first venture was Frontline which ran on the ABC from 1994 until 1997.
 Gleisner was a writer/producer/director, and also had a minor role as photocopier repairman Colin Konica.

 In 1995, Gleisner starred as mute cop Poncho on Funky Squad on ABC, another Working Dog comedy which he co-created and served on as a writer/producer/directors.
 Gleisner co-wrote the Working Dog films The Castle (1997), The Dish (2000) and Any Questions for Ben?
 (2012).
 He also hosted and co-executive produced the popular Network Ten program The Panel (1998–2004).
 Gleisner has also appeared with Rob Sitch as a presenter of the ABC TV fly-fishing documentary A River Somewhere (1997–1998).
 He wrote and directed the Glenn Robbins comedy, All Aussie Adventures (2001–2002, 2004, 2018), was the judge on the improvised comedy program Thank God You're Here from 2006 to 2009, but was replaced by various judges from 2023, and co-wrote/co-produced Working Dog's The Hollowmen (2008), Utopia (2014–2023), and Pacific Heat (2016).

 Currently he is host of the popular Australian quiz show Have You Been Paying Attention?
-(2013–present), and a producer of The Cheap Seats (2021–present).
+(2013–present).
+He is also a producer of The Cheap Seats (2021–present).